-They’ll push against the boundaries of your idea, scrutinizing it and looking at it in different lights and from different angles.
+They’ll push against the boundaries of your idea, scrutinizing it in different lights and from different angles.
 They’ll challenge, strengthen and improve your idea.
 And they’ll make your book better, often much better, than you ever imagined.

 Top ghostwriters don’t just throw together any old book to keep the client happy.
 They craft an excellent book based on your idea, your dream, your vision – plus.

-Finding ghostwriters is simple – just Google “professional ghostwriter,” or “bestselling ghostwriter” and you’ll find them by the dozens.
-But locating the top ghostwriters is much trickier, because there is no single measure of quality.
+Finding a ghostwriter is simple.
+But finding a top ghostwriter is much trickier, because there is no single measure of quality.
 Even a string of bestsellers on a ghost’s resume is not a guarantee, as he or she may not be a good match for you or your material.
 You’ll have to do a little more digging.

-Use the Google search results to create a list of candidates, and read their websites.
-(For more on this, see my blog on looking for a great ghostwriter.)
-Narrow down the candidates to a short list, and start interviewing them by phone or in person.
+So create your short list of ghostwriter candidates, and start interviewing them by phone or in person.
 But don’t just ask questions about their resume and fees (although both are important).

 Invite them to challenge your book idea.
 To poke holes in it.